flux-gui/flux-gui/doc/adr/0013-acceptance-testing-strategy.md

 ## Consequences

 These preferences are a departure to our previous philosophy of utilising acceptance tests.
-While consequences should be minimal, there is a risk that the introduction of acceptance testing into the Weave GitOps Core product will require a higher than normal amount of early investment time, as initial design will be important for the long term health of the tests.
+While consequences should be minimal, there is a risk that the introduction of acceptance testing into the Flux-GUI Core product will require a higher than normal amount of early investment time, as initial design will be important for the long term health of the tests.
 The same can be said for the introduction of testing methods not previously employed within the project, such as contract based testing.

 Additionally, arguments could be made that there is an inherent risk associated with the lack of proper visual UI testing, such as selenium or cypress tests.
 The utilisation of projects such as jsdom can alleviate some of this risk, but the benefits of not investing too early in these testing methods can have payoff in velocity.